goauthentik/authentik/website/integrations/services/fortimanager/index.md

 ## FortiManager Configuration

 Navigate to `https://fgm.company/p/app/#!/sys/sso_settings` and select SAML SSO settings to configure SAML.

 Select 'Service Provider (SP)' under Single Sign-On Mode to enable SAML authentication.

 Set the Field 'SP Address' to the FortiManager FQDN 'fgm.company'.
-(This gives you the URLs to configure in Authentik)
+(This gives you the URLs to configure in authentik)

 Set the Default Login Page to either 'Normal' or 'Single-Sign On'.
 (Normal allows both local and SAML authentication vs only SAML SSO)